-Fox News Confirms ‘Atlantic’ Story On Donald Trump Disparaging American Troops
+Fox News Confirms ‘The Atlantic’ Story On Donald Trump Disparaging American Troops

-Fox News confirmed the details of The Atlantic’s report that claimed Donald Trump disparaged American soldiers, Raw Story reported.
+Fox News confirmed the details of Jeffrey Goldberg’s The Atlantic report that claimed Donald Trump disparaged American soldiers, Raw Story reported.

 The corroboration comes from National Security Correspondent Jennifer Griffin, who created a Twitter thread documenting her sources.
-She claimed that two former senior administration officials supported Jeffrey Goldberg’s reporting in The Atlantic.
+She claimed that two former senior administration officials supported Goldberg’s reporting.

 “When the President spoke about the Vietnam War, he said, ‘It was a stupid war.
 Anyone who went was a sucker,'” one former senior official allegedly said.